Find a 0% interest purchase card that’s right for you

 A purchase credit card can be used to buy things, or put a deposit down on bigger items like cars.

 With so many options out there, it’s important to compare purchase credit cards to help you get the best deal.
 Some have interest rates as low as 0% and even come with extra perks.

-Many will offer a lengthy interest-free period for new shoppers, sometimes longer than 12 months.
+Many purchase credit cards will offer a lengthy interest-free period for new shoppers, sometimes longer than 12 months.

-That means that if you need to spread the cost of a major purchase, this kind of card could save you money.
+That means that if you need to spread the cost of a major purchase, this type of card could save you money.

 Of course, that's only true if you clear the balance within the introductory offer.